1984 20¢ Preserving Wetlands

-On March 16, 1934, President Franklin Roosevelt signed the Migratory Bird Hunting Stamp Act, creating America’s popular Duck Stamps.
+History the stamp represents: On March 16, 1934, President Franklin Roosevelt signed the Migratory Bird Hunting Stamp Act, creating America’s popular Duck Stamps.

 President Herbert Hoover signed the Migratory Bird Conservation Act in 1929.
 This created a commission to evaluate the establishment of new waterfowl refuges, but didn’t grant funds to buy and preserve these wetlands.

 Famous cartoonist and conservationist Jay N. Darling soon grew concerned over the decreased bird habitats and potential extinction of several species.
 He began to incorporate the ideas of wildlife conservation into some of his cartoons.
-He soon gained attention for the cause and was made Chief of the Biological Service – a forerunner to the Fish and Wildlife Service.
-In this role he developed the idea of issuing Duck Stamps to raise money for the purchase of wetlands.
+He soon gained attention for the cause and was made chief of the Biological Service – a forerunner to the Fish and Wildlife Service.
+In this role, he developed the idea of issuing Duck Stamps to raise money for the purchase of wetlands.

 Darling then petitioned Congress to create legislation authorizing the creation of these stamps to fund waterfowl protection.
-As a result, they pass the Migratory Bird Hunting Stamp Act, which President Franklin Roosevelt signed into law on March 16, 1934.
+As a result, they passed the Migratory Bird Hunting Stamp Act, which President Franklin Roosevelt signed into law on March 16, 1934.

-The act authorized the issuance of an annual stamp which outdoorsmen age 16 and up were required to have in order to hunt migratory birds.
+The act authorized the issuance of an annual stamp, which outdoorsmen age 16 and up were required to have in order to hunt migratory birds.
 The funds raised by the sale of these “Duck” stamps were then placed in the Migratory Bird Conservation Fund.

-For the next several years, the artwork for duck stamps was commissioned.
-But that changed in 1949, when designer Bob Hines (creator of the 1946-47 issue) suggested the idea for a contest, which has proven quite popular.
+For the next several years, the artwork for Duck Stamps was commissioned.
+But that changed in 1949 when designer Bob Hines (creator of the 1946-47 issue) suggested the idea for a contest, which has proven quite popular.

 When originally purchased, ninety-eight cents of each dollar spent on the license went to wetland conservation.
 Since the program’s start, nearly $1 billion has been used to purchase or lease almost 6 million acres of waterfowl habitat.
-This land is now protected through the U.S. Fish and Wildlife Service’s National Wildlife Refuge System.
+This land is now protected through the US Fish and Wildlife Service’s National Wildlife Refuge System.
 These areas benefit migrating waterfowl such as geese and ducks, but mammals, fish, reptiles, and amphibians living in the wetlands also flourish because of this program.

 Bird hunters are not the only ones who purchase Duck Stamps.
-Bird watchers and other nature lovers gain free annual admission to the refuges when they buy a stamp from a sporting goods store or the post office.
+Bird watchers and other nature lovers gain free annual admission to the refuges when they buy a stamp from a sporting goods store or a post office.
 Conservationists know that a large portion of the purchase price goes to investing in America’s wetlands.
 Collectors buy these stamps because of the high-quality artwork pictured.